ppy/osu-wiki/wiki/Reporting_bad_behaviour/en.md

 ![](img/report-command.jpg "Example of using the !report command")

 Chat misbehaviour is the most common infringement.
-To report it, use the [`!report`](https://osu.ppy.sh/community/forums/topics/34843) command, preferably in the channel where infringement took place.
+To report it, use [the `!report` command](https://osu.ppy.sh/community/forums/topics/34843), preferably in the channel where the infringement(s) took place.
 Don't feel stressed: if your message starts with `!report` and a space, **it is only visible to moderators** and no one else in the chat.
 You can also use the report function via the [in-game overlay](#in-game-overlay) as depicted below if you are still concerned.

 The command's syntax has two forms: